pku-liang/ksim-ae/README.md

 ## Generate Report

-In the `base` machine, run the following command to generate performance report.
+In the `base` machine, run the following command to generate a performance report.

 ```bash
 make report
 ```

-This command will copy results in `base`, `plat-1`, `plat-2` into `analysis/data` and generate report file according the template in `analysis/report`.
+This command will copy results in `base`, `plat-1`, `plat-2` into `analysis/data` and generate a report file according to the template in `analysis/report`.